alejandrochang/StudyGuideNotes/react.md

 The component property allows you to specifiy which component you will be passing to which specific path.

 ### Whats are the ways to transition to other pages and what is the best way?
 You can transition to other pages using the <a></a> anchor tag, however you don't want to do this as this doesn't work well with react-router-dom.
 If you user anchor tags the Broswer receives the index.html file and dumps the old HTML file it was showing.
-This is BAD as it will also dump all the data that you loaded into your react and redux application at the time.
+This is BAD as it will also dump all the data that you loaded into your react and redux application at the timead.

-You should handle navigation as
+You should handle navigation using the Link tag: <Link to="/home">Home Page<Link/> tags as using this way react router prevents the browser from navigating to the new page and fetching the new index.html file.
+The url still changes -> the 'history' object sees the updated URL, takes URL and sends it to the BrowserRouter which communicates to the URL components.
+(Technically we are still making use of the <a> element on the screen using the <Link/>)

+### What is an SPA?
+A single page application is an application that loads a single document.
+When the user navigates around the page we just demonstrate components based on their interaction with links.